Nati255/DB-Project/Stage1/README.md

      - F_Name: First name of the teacher.
      - L_Name: Last name of the teacher.
      - Title: Title or designation of the teacher.
-     - Level: Level or rank of the teacher (e.g., junior, senior).
+     - Rank: Level or rank of the teacher (e.g., junior, senior).
    - **Purpose:** Stores information about teachers' profiles, qualifications, and assignments.

 3. **Subject:**